 Our PhD programmes are designed to foster the business leaders and researchers of the future.
 Our graduates use creativity, innovation and ethical awareness to meet the many challenges facing the international business world.

 Our doctoral graduates have secured roles in academia at some of the best international universities, as well as organisations in the public and private sectors.
 Recent examples include careers with Leeds University Business School, Cambridge Education, EY (Ernst and Young) and public sector roles around the world.

 Our University Student Development Careers Services are on hand to provide careers advice and help you make the most of your Essex experience.
 You will also have access to CV workshops, one-to-one advice and career resources.

-You will need a good Masters degree, or equivalent, in a related subject.
-A well developed research proposal is also essential.
+You will need a 2:2 degree or equivalent, in a related subject.

 We accept a wide range of qualifications from applicants studying in the EU and other countries.
 Get in touch with any questions you may have about the qualifications we accept.
 Remember to tell us about the qualifications you have already completed or are currently taking.

 Sorry, the entry requirements for the country that you have selected are not available here.
 Please select your country page where you'll find this information.

 If English is not your first language, we require IELTS 6.5 overall, or equivalent, with a minimum score of 5.5 in all other components.